 Which one is best for vanilla sugar?

-Grade B is typically best because of its low moisture content- the sugar won’t clump up.
-The beans still pack plenty of pure vanilla flavor and they cost less than Grade A.
+Grade B is typically best because of its low moisture content- the sugar won’t clump up when the mixture is combined.
+The vanilla beans still pack plenty of pure vanilla flavor, and as an added bonus, they cost less than Grade A beans.

 How tO store vanilla Sugar & Vanilla Beans

+Vanilla sugar will keep indefinitely when stored in an airtight jar.
 In fact, the longer it sits the better it will taste!
-Plan ahead for gift giving.

-TIP: As your vanilla sugar supply dwindles down, top it off with more sugar and throw in additional vanilla beans as you collect them- it will add more delicious flavor.
+TIP: As your vanilla sugar supply dwindles down, top it off with more sugar and deseeded vanilla pods as you collect them.

 This recipe fits perfectly into 4 oz (125 ml) latch top jars (pictured here).